 After having a hair transplant, you’ll see scabbing and redness in the recipient area.
-After a 2 weeks, your scalp will become less irritated and the transplanted hair at the recipient area will start to fall out.
+After 2 weeks, your scalp will become less irritated, and the transplanted hair in the recipient area will start to fall out.
 This natural shedding process continues until around the two-to-three-month mark when the first new hairs will begin to grow through your scalp.
-At 4 months after a hair transplant you can expect some new hairs to start growing.
+At 4 months after a hair transplant, you can expect some new hairs to start growing.
 The growth will initially be patchy and thin.

 In this article, we will cover what to expect four months after your hair transplant.